bio | creative | trips | miscarriage | resume | email home |

 Career wise, I've been in computers.
 For over 10 years, I was a system administrator, PC repair etc. When the web first got popular, I was a Prodigy member, the first company to give users web space to make a site.
 I enjoyed web design, much more than system administration.
 I used that Prodigy web space to make a web site for The Road Company, a community theater group I was associated with.
 That lead to a couple freelance jobs and armed with those, I got a job as an actual web designer.

 Unfortunately, things have soured since then.
 My company took up President Bush on sending the majority of programmer and web jobs to Romania and India.
 I was out of work a long time, and now work at another company for 50% less money and entry level work, ie: career suicide.
-The Road Company also pulled away my theater site, giving it to 2 board members.
-I never knew you could take away a site someone has initiated, paid for and owned for 10 years.
-But then, I never expected to see my country say I don't deserve to work, so why shouldn't my friends take away my web site?

 Me with my big mouth openHowever, I made some good friends through my work, friends who are still with me now: like Kim who I met working for Slack, and Margie & Claudia from the Prosecutor's Office who constantly make plans that start too early in the morning.
 Hi, guys!
 This is a perfect picture of me with Margie because my big mouth is open (I'm on the right).

 John Blackwell In my personal life, I got into community theater, another creative outlet like writing.
 More importantly, I met my husband, John.
 That's him ==> Being married to each other is one of our best accomplishments.
 If nothing else, we saved two innocent bystanders from being married to us instead.
-My mom says that he reminds her of my father in some ways; the sense of humor, his outgoing friendliness... but my dad was a Jets fan and John roots for the Eagles. =)
+My mom said that he reminds her of my father in some ways; the sense of humor, his outgoing friendliness... but my dad was a Jets fan and John roots for the Eagles. =)

 We're still very involved in theater and have made great friends there.
 More about our theater involvement can be found on the creative page.